Termack/jequi/README.md

 Flexible web server written in rust that allows dynamic configuration extended by plugins

-- /server -> execution starts here, it is responsible for running the web server, it calls `jequi` for most functionality and `go` to execute code written by the user
+- /server -> execution starts here, it is responsible for running the web server, it calls `jequi`
 - /jequi -> most functionality is here, it has all the objects and functions to allow jequi to function
+- /plugins -> extra functionality to handle requests, called by `server`, calls `jequi` and `go` (for now everything is in one place but in the future there would be many plugins, executing go code can be an example of a plugin)
 - /api -> the jequi api, code written by the user will call this api using `jequi_go`, this api will call functions defined in `jequi`
 - /go -> has the code that will be called by jequi `server` and it can call functions from jequi `api` also
     - /go/jequi -> has the exported functions that jequi `server` will call and it calls the code written by the user (`handle`)